saviornt/NexusLite/Project_Development.md

   - [ ] Expose compiled feature flags in `db info` and document them in mdBook/Rustdoc

 - [ ] Docs
-  - [ ] Add a "Deployment" section with guidelines for deploying the application.
+  - [ ] Add a "Deployment" section with guidelines for deploying the database.
   - [ ] Add a "Security Model" section to the documentation, outlining threat model, encryption and audit logging plans
   - [ ] Add a "Performance Tuning" section with cache, eviction, and index tuning tips.
   - [ ] Add a "Testing and QA" section with guidelines for writing tests and using CI tools.